BILGI-IE-423/ie423-2024-termproject-the-a-team/After Preprocessing.md

 Observation: The points are somewhat dispersed around the diagonal line, indicating a moderate correlation between actual and predicted values.
 The dispersion suggests that while the model is reasonably accurate, there is room for improvement.
 Implication: The model's predictive accuracy is moderate.
 The spread indicates that some predictions are further from the actual values, which might be improved by further tuning or incorporating additional features.

-## Conclusion
-Merged Dataframe without Region:
+## Conclusion for Merged Dataframe without Region:
 The Gradient Boosting model is performing well, with relatively high accuracy and good predictive performance.
 The residuals and actual vs predicted plots both suggest that the model captures the underlying pattern well, despite some heteroscedasticity.
 Merged Region Dataframe:
 The model shows reasonable accuracy but could benefit from further tuning.
 The residuals plot indicates some variance in errors, and the actual vs predicted plot suggests that the model's predictions could be more tightly clustered around the actual values.